vincent-queimado/express-prisma-ts-boilerplate/readme.md

 ## :electric_plug: Create your database

 You will need to configure an SQL database supported by the project's ORM in order to perform the data storage.
-By default the boilerplate uses a demo connection to the **PostgreSql database**, but it can be changed to another database supported by the [Prisma ORM](https://www.prisma.io/stack).
+By default the boilerplate uses a demo connection to the **PostgreSQL database**, but it can be changed to another database supported by the [Prisma ORM](https://www.prisma.io/stack).
 If you want to install another database, skip this section.

-If you want to continue with the PostgreSQL database but don't already have the software, download pgAdmin now or use the Heroku Posgres cloud add-on.
+If you want to continue with the [PostgreSQL](https://www.postgresql.org/download/) database but don't already have the software, download [pgAdmin](https://www.pgadmin.org/download/) now or use the Heroku Posgres cloud add-on.

 ### Option 1 - Create your database from the pgAdmin tool